Clastify logo

 A model of a real cell

-A real cell can be treated as an ideal source of emf in series with an internal resistance, which is a resistance inside the cell that causes energy transfer within the cell when current flows.
+A real cell can be modelled as an ideal source of emf in series with an internal resistance, which is a resistance inside the cell that causes energy transfer within the cell when current flows.

-When current flows, the external circuit gets a smaller potential difference than the emf, because some energy per coulomb is transferred inside the cell.
-The terminal potential difference is given by V = ε − Ir.
-The term Ir is sometimes called the lost volts; it hasn’t disappeared from energy conservation, it’s just unavailable to the external circuit.
+When current flows, the external circuit gets a smaller potential difference than the emf.
+Some energy per coulomb is transferred inside the cell instead.
+The terminal potential difference is given by V=εIrV = \varepsilon - Ir.
+The term IrIr is sometimes called the lost volts; it isn’t lost in terms of energy conservation, just unavailable to the external circuit.

 Image